What Is Life Insurance?

 Term life policies can offer $2 million or more in life insurance coverage.

-But the more coverage you buy, the more you’ll typically pay in premiums, so it’s important to find your ideal coverage amount.
+But the more coverage you buy, the more you’ll typically pay in premiums, so it’s important to find out how much life insurance your really need.

 Many financial advisors recommend buying 7 to 10 times your annual salary in coverage.
 If you earn $100,000 a year, you’d need at least $700,000 and may need $1 million in life insurance coverage.

 These kinds of rules make calculations easy, but they might not reflect your life with enough precision.
 Be sure to consider your specific needs.
 For example: